Quick Start AAC Slurm Cluster User Guide

 module load rocm-<ROCm Version> (example rocm-6.4.2)

-The line module load rocm-<ROCm Version>
+The line module load rocm-<ROCm Version> loads the ROCm

-command shown below to view submitted job status
+Use squeue to view submitted job status:

 squeue --format="%.18i %.32P %.8j %.8u %.2t %.10M %.6D %R %n"

-How to Find Details of a Submitted or Queued Job
+How to find details of a submitted or queued job

-to show details of the job ID.
+Use scontrol to show details of the job ID.

 scontrol show job 21851

-How to Allocate and SSH to a Compute Node
+How to allocate and SSH to a compute node

 salloc --exclusive --mem=0 --gres=gpu:8 -p <QUEUE_NAME>